Knowledge

 The college carries many scholarships.

-That means you have a chance for archery and more chances for others.
+That means you’ve a chance for archery and more chances for others.

 Just fill up one application form to apply.